Circular economy - Chile EN

 The Dutch government strongly believes in the circular economy.
 Not just because it’s more sustainable, but it will ultimately move the economy to one which is more robust, cross-functional, and less dependent on natural resources.
 A circular economy offers room for innovation and opportunities for new business ideas, skilled jobs and improved quality of life.

 In the spirit of “practice what you preach”, the Dutch government decided to encourage the circular marketplace by becoming a launching customer.
-By 2022 at least 10% of national spending should be ‘circular’.
+All ministries have signed the Manifest for Socially Responsible Commissioning and Procurement 2022 - 2025 and agreed that a concrete action plan will be created.
+The first signatures were placed on the Manifest on November 24th, 2022.
 This way, the government accelerates the process of more circular innovation and inspires entrepreneurs to adopt circular business models.
 To ensure companies and organizations are in a position to actually implement their circular plans, the government is prepared to remove or adjust legal and regulatory barriers.
 Also, so-called Green Deals were introduced, providing entrepreneurs with knowledge and expertise, access to networks, and assistance with entering markets.

 Transforming a country’s entire economic system can’t be done without the support of its citizens, and for a long time the circular economy was associated with lower-quality products, less choice and making sacrifices.
 Therefore, creating the right narrative and a more positive attitude to the circular economy shift is crucial.

 With lots of small-scale initiatives, we made the circular economy more visible, giving people the chance to experience what circularity means, in a fun, accessible way, such as jeans made from recycled materials.
-And, a shared economy initiative, where you can rent a bicycle instead of buying one, that is replaced when damaged.
+We have also launched a shared economy initiative, where you can rent a bicycle instead of buying one, which is replaced when damaged.
 By including the public in the transition towards a circular economy, you make them more open to changing their behavior and adopting new innovations and ideas.

 The Dutch tend to think of themselves as being inventive, entrepreneurial and agile; it is in our DNA.
 We are keen to learn from our own mistakes, and are open to learning from others.
 The government wants to boost this entrepreneurial mentality, by supporting circularity-minded initiatives.
 An example is the Versnellingshuis (Netherlands Circular Accelerator), which boosts circular innovation at a regional and municipal level, by helping entrepreneurs to develop, launch and scale-up their circular products and services.